When to visit

 This historic house, built on the banks of the New River in 1901 by Frank Stranahan, is one of the oldest in the county.
 Ohio native Frank Stranahan came to the area now known as Fort Lauderdale in January 1893 at the age of 27, hired on to manage his cousin’s camp and ferry.
 He quickly established a thriving trading business with the Seminole Indians.
 In 1894, Frank acquired ten acres for his own commercial interests, and moved the trading post farther west along the river.
 This building served as trading house, the area's first schoolhouse (his wife was the teacher), community centre, bank and general store, and Stranahan lived there with his wife from 1906.

 Admission to the Historic Stranahan House Museum is by guided tour only, led by experienced docents and lasting 45-60 minutes.
-Tickets are sold on a first come, first served basis.
+Tickets can be purchased on site on a first come, first served basis or online on the website.
 You will have a tour of the house, completely restored as it was in 1913, and learn about the history of the house, the founding family, and the City of Fort Lauderdale.
 It may be a good idea to call ahead to make sure there will be space.
 Open every day with tours at 1 p.m., 2 p.m. and 3 p.m.
 (Note that the museum may be closed on public holidays).

 Bonnet House Museum and Gardens